read

 Charge your Battery

 Potter says to let your vehicle warm up before heading out.
 This will help charge the car battery, plus warm up the interior of your vehicle.
 Extreme weather weakens the battery so check it often and have it charged if necessary.
 A battery maintainer charges the battery when the voltage has dropped and won’t damage the battery if you leave it on and unattended.
-A maintainer can be purchased at the Regina Battery Depot.
-If your battery does need replacing, Regina Battery Depot offers a wide variety of batteries for vehicles, and more (snowmobiles, laptops, watches, etc.), plus they are owned and operated by CAA Saskatchewan.
-CAA members save 10% on labour at the CAA Car Care Centre and the Regina Battery Depot.
+A maintainer can be purchased at the CAA Battery Depot.
+If your battery does need replacing, CAA Battery Depot offers a wide variety of batteries for vehicles, and more (snowmobiles, laptops, watches, etc.), plus they are owned and operated by CAA Saskatchewan.
+CAA members save 10% at the CAA Battery Depot.

 Before you drive clean the ice and snow off your front, rear, and side windows and mirrors, even if you’re going a short distance.
 Clear visibility is an important safety tip.
 Also, remember to turn your vehicle headlights and taillights on starting in early morning/evening, and during inclement weather and low visibility.
 Some drivers think a lit-up dashboard means their vehicle lights are on, which may not be true.
 Please don’t be the driver of a phantom vehicle.

 We live in a landlocked province and our vehicles are our lifeline.
 It’s vital we take care of them to help prevent breakdowns and help keep our families safe.
-For information on winter car care or how to choose winter tires for your vehicle, contact the CAA Car Care Centre.
+For assistance with your battery needs this winter, contact the CAA Battery Depot.